8.1 4 Join A Workstation To A Domain

 This command forces the workstation to synchronize its clock with the domain controller.

-5. Firewall Issues: Ensure that the Windows Firewall (or any other firewall software) is not blocking communication with the domain controller.
+5. Firewall Issues: see to it that the Windows Firewall (or any other firewall software) is not blocking communication with the domain controller.
 You may need to create firewall rules to allow the necessary traffic.
 The required ports for Active Directory communication include:

 • TCP and UDP port 53: DNS